BlueHephaestus/dennis/README.md

 While much of the code here is just my experimentation with machine learning, like [here](https://github.com/DarkElement75/machine-learning-tinkering), it's also for the project that i've decided to call Dennis, who I plan on using to manage my local music library with voice commands.
 I will be doing incremental updates inside each Mark, but when I have reached certain goals I had for it or it has been upgraded a significant amount (i.e. when I decide I want to) I will add a new version file and description(Mark 1, Mark 2, Mark 3).
 Below I will summarize the improvements done in each Mark, and the current work if it is the one currently in progres.

+Note: If you ever want the data I used, contact me.
+I don't want to be like all the sources that keep their data private or at a price.

 ##MK.
 1
 The first (barely) functional version, took in raw audio spectrogram from total of 120 wav files containing either "dennis" or "play", and output the word given.
 With **extremely** basic functionality it obtained 67% accuracy, or a 33% margin of error.